 Our certificate of completion and wallet card comes on an exclusive document and includes a signature from the course instructor and a raised, embossed seal.
-The certificate and wallet card will also include your name, date of birth, address, and the time requirement which was fulfilled.
-Your certificate will also indicate that you have successfully passed a written knowledge assessment.
+The certificate and wallet card will also include your name, date of birth, address, the time requirement which was fulfilled, and will indicate that you have successfully passed a written knowledge assessment.

 The certificate does not indicate that the program was completed online.
 View a sample certificate.